Kong/docs.konghq.com/app/enterprise/1.5.x/introduction.md

 * Proactively identify API-related anomalies and threats
 * Secure and govern APIs/services, and improve API visibility across the entire organization

-Kong Enterprise is a combination of several features and add-ons on top of the open-sourced Kong Gateway, as shown in the diagram and described in the next section [_Kong Enterprise Features_](https://docs.konghq.com/enterprise/{{page.kong_version}}/key-concepts).
+Kong Enterprise is a combination of several features and modules on top of the open-sourced Kong Gateway, as shown in the diagram and described in the next section [_Kong Enterprise Features_](https://docs.konghq.com/enterprise/{{page.kong_version}}/key-concepts).

 ![Introduction to Kong Enterprise](/assets/images/docs/ee/introduction.png)

 ## Kong Enterprise Features

-Kong Enterprise features are described in this section, including add-ons and plugins that extend and enhance the functionality of the Kong Enterprise platform.
+Kong Enterprise features are described in this section, including modules and plugins that extend and enhance the functionality of the Kong Enterprise platform.

 ### Kong Gateway

 Kong Gateway is a lightweight, fast, and flexible cloud-native API gateway.
 It’s easy to download, install, and configure to get up and running once you know the basics.
-Kong runs in front of any RESTful API and is extended through add-ons and plugins which provide extra functionality beyond the core platform.
+Kong runs in front of any RESTful API and is extended through modules and plugins which provide extra functionality beyond the core platform.

 ### Kong Admin API